 There also was some artistic talent at play at the shelter: someone had drawn a pair of moose on the privy door.

 Since I needed to go into town tomorrow for resupply, I spent a fair amount of time trying to call a B&B in Richmond, VT, only to continually get a message that they were not accepting calls.
-(This was beginning to give e shades of Greenwood Lake, NY last year on the AT,) Eventually, I stopped fixating on Richmond (which is the town Zippy had mentioned needing to go to for a mail drop), and actually looked into a B&B in Waterbury, the town more prominently listed in the Long Trail End-to-Enders Guide, and managed to get a room on the first try (though it was more expensive than I'd have liked to have spent.)
+(This was reminding me of my difficulty finding a place in Waitsfield yesterday, and again with Greenwood Lake, NY last year on the AT.)
+Eventually, I stopped fixating on Richmond (which is the town Zippy had mentioned needing to go to for a mail drop), and actually looked into a B&B in Waterbury, the town more prominently listed in the Long Trail End-to-Enders Guide, and managed to get a room on the first try (though it was more expensive than I'd have liked to have spent.)

 That's right: for the first time ever, I saw no one else on the trail at all.
 In fact, it was over 24 hours from between when Zippy left Birch Glen yesterday, and when Courtney showed up at Montclair Glen.